-In recent times, Vamosa migration teams have branched out from our core service of migrating web and collaboration content, into a much wider ranging data migration service, incorporating non-collaboration migrations.
+Recently, Vamosa migration teams have branched out from our core service of migrating website and collaboration content, into a much wider-ranging data migration service, incorporating non-collaboration migrations.

-We have always had the view that data is just data, no matter whether it represents files, rows in a database or pages on a website.
+We’ve always maintained that data is simply data, no matter whether it represents files, rows in a database or pages on a website.
 It’s this same philosophy, in addition to our very flexible in-house tool-set, that allows us to confidently say that we can migrate from any source to any target.
 We have delivered now hundreds of projects and without fail, (assuming we can actually access the data), we have successfully completed the migration every time.

 Despite the inevitable slow growth, we are starting to find traction and to build up some strong references, and it’s good to see that some of this is coming from inside T-Systems.
 We are currently working on two projects which were brought to us by internal teams looking for someone to help with SAP archive migration.
 We’re also now looking at a very large records management migration which would eclipse all of our previous projects in terms of scale.
 All of these projects will provide additional excellent use cases and references to help expand our footprint both inside and outside of T-Systems.

-So, if you hear anyone talking about a problem with content management migration, moving large volumes of ‘data’ from one place to another, regardless of whether that data is web content, files, archives, emails or records etc., please think of T-Systems Vamosa and our “Anything to Anywhere” motto!
+So, if you hear anyone talking about a problem with content management migration, moving large volumes of ‘data’ from one place to another, or require SAP archive migration, regardless of whether that data is web content, files, archives, emails or records etc., please think of T-Systems Vamosa and our “Anything to Anywhere” motto!